dsiufl/www.dsiufl.org-2016/_members/zhang_ya.md

 ---
 layout: member
 # The next fields should be filled out appropriately.
-Place strings in double quotes.
+Place strings in double
+# quotes.
 name: "Ya Zhang"
-major: "Computer Science"
+major: "Computer and Information Science and Engineering"

+# Images should be placed in img/members and at least 500x300 px but not too
+# big since they'll take a long time to download
+image: "zhang_ya.jpg"

+# List the positions and semesters this person has held
+positions:
-title: "Vice President External"
+  - title: "Vice President External"
-current: "yes"	# yes or no

-# This number is used to sort the positions in order in the listing
-position_order: 5

-# Use <year>-FA or <year>-SP for the year so members will group by the semester they
-# were last active.
     semester: "2016 Spring"

-# Images should be placed in img/members and at least 500x300 px but not too big
-image: "zhang_ya.jpg"
+  - title: "Secretary"
+    semester: "2015 Fall"

 ---
 Some things about Ya.